Apekshakv/pdf-merger/README.md

 ├── uploads/            # Temporary storage for uploaded files

 ├── testodf.js          # Module for PDF merging functionality

 └── README.md           # Project documentation

+How It Works

+1) The user is prompted to select two PDF files.

+2) The server receives the uploaded files and merges them using the mergepdfs function from testodf.js.

+3) The merged PDF is saved in the public/ folder and served via a static route for download.